TheMightyApprentice/Hypocycloid-Assignment/README.md

 -The user values from when a person last entered them in will stay and must be replaced with a different number in order to create more drawings.

+-Shapes formed from A < B can be created but will be cut.

 -Animations can be done with the completed shape with these buttons:

   w: Spins the shape and then stops in the default orientation the shape was in origionally.